davithss/tictactoe/README.md

 ## Information

-* We have separated apps for this game, they are:
+* I have separated apps for this game, they are:

   - /tictac -> Game engine
   - /client -> Command-line interface game play